barmiel4/NinjaCutter/README.md

 * System architecure - can be rewised and improved to be more flexible

 ## Idea origin
 The project was created when I wanted to experiment with 2D graphics and phyiscs.
-The main inspiration was _Fruit Ninja_, a mobile game where players can slice throwed fruits with the rapid finger movement thorugh the screen.
+The main inspiration was _Fruit Ninja_, a mobile game where players can slice fruits floating on the screen with the rapid finger movement thorugh the screen.